How To "Cold Call" - Top Tips for Successful Telephone Sales!

 MAKE LIFE EASIER FOR YOURSELF - LEARN LIKE A PRO

 If you are really not comfortable doing the phoning yourself then hire, outsource or nominate someone else to book appointments on your behalf.
-Not everyone is born to be a telephone sales person and your time may actually be more productive spent out on appointments or doing what you do best as the expert in your industry.
+Not everyone is born to be a telephone sales person and your time may actually be more productive spent out on face to face meetings or doing what you do best as the expert in your industry.
 In addition, you can actually turn outsourced appointment making calls to your advantage.
 Having someone call on your behalf helps avoid long-winded specialist discussions on the initial phone call, keeping the prospecting calls brief and purposeful and setting an agenda for a proper specialist discussion with yourself thereafter on pre-qualified grounds.
 If you are using someone in house or a colleague then it is essential to incentivise the caller with a reward per appointment achieved if you want to maximise their success.
 They need to feel that it is as much in their interest to win clients as it is in yours!

 Or...
 Trial Telemarketing via a Professional Telemarketing Service